microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

 For more information please see [App Bar and Bounding Box](https://docs.microsoft.com/en-us/windows/mixed-reality/app-bar-and-bounding-box) on Windows Dev Center.

 ### How to use Bounding Box ###
 You can enable Bounding Box by simply assigning the `BoundingBox` script to any GameObject.
+Assign the object with Box Collider to 'Bounds Override' field in the Inspector.

 ![Bounding Box](../External/ReadMeImages/BoundingBox/MRTK_BoundingBox_Assign.png)